moorepants/resonance/README.rst

 - Free response to two dof
 - Transform methods
 - Response random inputs
-- Analgoy to electrica circuits or other energy domains
+- Analogy to electrical circuits or other energy domains
-- More indepth non-linear vibratory systems
+- More in-depth non-linear vibratory systems
 - Relationship to FEA of structures
-- Beams and membranes: continous systems (euler’s beam equation)
+- Beams and membranes: continuous systems (Euler’s beam equation)